AmigaGPU/fat-agnus/reddit_Twitch_24hr_streams_HowTO.md

 - If anything like disyness occurs, the stream is put on **autopilot** and I attend to my body first, later on (or next day) I tell what happened

-### The announcements
+## Announcements
+### Mastodont Twitter IRC

 It is important that fans know such a big stream is coming.
 I make sure that all of them know using twitter as an outlet.

-Since I stream for **me** I dont respond to reactions warning me of the length / dangers, instead I point to a post which I had up on a blog, which contains these methods.
+Since I stream for **me** I don't respond to reactions warning me of the length / dangers, instead I point to a post which I had up on a blog, which contains these methods.

 I start the stream with something light (like a sim I know by heart, or simple tasks in #SWTOR on a given toon set.

 Then I continue in a **dynamic manner** while I _keep it light and funny_

-If I dont have fun at a certain point and that takes more than 3 mins, I announce, pause and do something else.
+If I don't have fun at a certain point and that takes more than 3 mins, I announce, pause and do something else.
 Viewers tune in to see me having fun, so while I interact where possible, the fun **I have** is important.

 Using this system,